wasp-lang/wasp/web/docs/language/features.md

 ### API

 APIs are used to tie a JS function to an HTTP (method, path) pair.
-They are distinct from Operations, and have no client-side helpers (like `useQuery`).
+They are distinct from Operations and have no client-side helpers (like `useQuery`).

 To create a Wasp API, you must:
 1. Define the APIs NodeJS implementation